Developing selection criteria

 - Evidence of leadership and commitment to the principles of equity, diversity and occupational health.

 After reading the criteria, it should be clear to the candidate that they are required to demonstrate what they have done and the result or outcome achieved.
-Your HR Consultant will assist you with developing selection criteria for managerial or supervisory positions if required.
+Your HR Business Partner will assist you with developing selection criteria for managerial or supervisory positions if required.

 - Keep the criteria realistic and concise;